Smooth structures on pseudomanifolds with isolated conical singularities: Symplectic pseudomanifolds w.i.c.s.

 The last assertion of Lemma \ref{comp} follows from the Nash embedding theorem which asserts that any Riemannian manifold admits an isometric embedding into sphere $S^N (1) \subset \R^{N +1}$, if $N$ is large enough, thus the conical compatible Riemannian metric is smooth with respect to this ``new" embedding, and taking into account the fact that $C^\infty _e (M)$ contains any subalgebra $C^\infty (M)$ associated with some Euclidean smooth structure on $M$. \end{proof}

-\begin{remark} Let us compare our definition of a conical symplectic structure with the definition of a symplectic structure on stratified manifolds given by Sjamaar and Lerman in \cite{SL1991}, Definition 1.12.
-In that paper they define a symplectic structure on a stratified manifold $M$ to be an algebra of smooth functions $C^\infty(M)$ equipped with a Poisson bracket such that the restriction of $C^\infty(M)$ to each smooth strata $S$ of $M$ is an algebra smooth functions on $S$ with the induced symplectic structure.
-Let us denote by $G_{\om_0}$ the following linear bivector
+\begin{remark} Let us compare our definition of a conical symplectic structure with the definition of a symplectic structure on stratified symplectic manifolds given by Sjamaar and Lerman in \cite[Definition 1.12]{SL1991}.
+In that paper they define a symplectic structure on a stratified symplectic manifold $M$ to be a subalgebra $C^\infty (M)$ of the algebra $C^0(M)$ of continuous functions on $M$ such that $C^\infty (M)$ is equipped with a Poisson bracket with the following property.
+The restriction of $C^\infty(M)$ to each smooth symplectic stratum $S$ of $M$ is a Poisson subalgebra of the Poisson algebra of smooth functions on $S$.